 You can gain NCEA with Merit or Excellence.
-If you gain enough credits for your NCEA and 50 or more of them are at Excellence, you will earn NCEA Level 2 with Excellence.
+If you gain enough credits for your NCEA and 50 or more of them are at Excellence, you will earn NCEA Level 3 with Excellence and be awarded an Academic Blue.
 If you get 50 or more credits at Merit (or a mix of Merit and Excellence), you will earn NCEA with Merit.

-Course endorsements 2021
+Course endorsements 2023